-Ball State’s historic partnership with MCS is shaping the district into one of the most innovative and transformative urban public education systems in the nation.
+Ball State’s historic partnership with Muncie Community Schools (MCS) is shaping the district into one of the nation's most innovative and transformative urban public education systems in the nation.

-The district welcomes project proposals from Ball State faculty, professional staff, or graduate students that span the entire district, multiple schools, or a single school, class, or program; however, priority is given to proposals that address one or more of the following themes:
+MCS welcomes project proposals from Ball State faculty, professional staff, or graduate students that span the entire district, multiple schools, or a single school, class, or program.
+Priority is given to proposals that address one or more of the following themes:

 - Safe and Healthy Schools